-We are now going to begin a study of the book of Luke.
-The notes are taken from J.C.
-Ryle's commentary on Luke and Matthew Henry's commentary on Luke.
+The notes for this study of Luke are taken primarily from J.C.
+Ryle's commentary on Luke with some supplemental material from Matthew Henry's commentary on Luke and edited for brevity and clarity.

 The author of this Gospel is Luke.
 We don't know all that much about this man, but we can assume a few things.
 First of all, Luke is a Gentile name not a Jewish one.
 It seems likely that this man is a Gentile believer.
 He is also a doctor (Colossians 4:14), a friend and travelling companion of Paul, and the author of Acts.
 Luke's medical interests come out in his focus on Christ's healing miracles.
 The book is written to a man named Theophilus, the same man to whom the book of Acts is written.
 Theophilus is also a Gentile name, and from the way Luke addresses him ('most excellent') we might assume that he is an important and influential person - perhaps some powerful magistrate.